A bowl of foods ideal for biohacking

 Autophagy-Boosting Foods

-Certain foods like green tea, turmeric and coffee can stimulate autophagy, a natural process where cells clear out damaged components.
+Certain foods like green tea, turmeric and coffee may stimulate autophagy, a natural process where cells clear out damaged components.
 Supporting autophagy is thought to promote healthier ageing and a longer lifespan [19].

 Sulforaphane (from Broccoli Sprouts)